I tried building a low-cost RAG with Gemma 4 31B + S3 Vectors + AgentCore

 npm run dev

-Opening the browser will display the Cognito authentication screen.
+Opening it in a browser will display the Cognito authentication screen.
 After signing up, you can try knowledge search from the chat screen.

-To enable AgentCore Gateway, deploy with the environment variable:
+If you want to enable AgentCore Gateway, deploy with the environment variable set.

 ENABLE_GATEWAY=true npx ampx sandbox --once